Access-Point-Program/cohort-3-rules-engine-admin/README.md

 - 1 React / JavaScript / Redux application.
   - 1 Page for creating a new Ruleset.
-  - 1 Page for viewing the edited version of a Ruleset.
+  - 1 Page for editing Rulesets that have been created.

 - 1 Java / SpringBoot API
-  - 1 GET endpoint to retrieve all Rulesets.
+  - 1 GET endpoint to retrieve all Rulesets (id, name, date created).
   - 1 GET endpoint to retrieve a Ruleset with its Rules and Conditions.
   - 1 POST endpoint for creating a new Ruleset and its Rules and Conditions.
   - 1 PUT endpoint for updating a Ruleset and its Rules and Conditions.